CloudCityMC/Cubed/FAQ.md

 ### Q: How do I set up an emerald vault?
 A: Simple!
 On a chest, place a sign and on the top line put [vault].
 It will create an emerald vault!

-### Q: How do I go to the end?
+### Q: How do I go to the nether/end?
-A: Currently, we as a server are working to create an end portal.
+A: Currently, we as a server are working to create an end/nether portal.
 You must bring materials to the portal merchant at spawn and trade the portal shards.